analogdevicesinc/msdk/Libraries/microROS/MICROROS.md

 For more details on basic ROS concepts see the official [ROS Concepts Documentation](https://docs.ros.org/en/humble/Concepts.html)

 ![ROS Network](https://docs.ros.org/en/humble/_images/Nodes-TopicandService.gif)

 ([Image source](https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.html))

+### Why ROS?

+Robotics applications can be intricate, involving multiple systems written in different languages.
+On top of its network topology, ROS offers a compelling advantage with its standardization of the [interfaces](https://docs.ros.org/en/humble/Concepts/Basic/About-Interfaces.html#) between nodes.
+ROS provides pre-defined message types that packages and applications can leverage, enabling the modularization of systems and libraries.

+For example, the [sensor_msgs](https://index.ros.org/p/sensor_msgs/) messages establish standard "packets" for various data types, such as images, IMU data, temperature measurements, and battery information commonly emitted by low-level sensors.
+Consider a scenario where a robot needs to query its orientation by polling an IMU, which involves a microcontroller.
+ROS facilitates the microcontroller in filling and publishing a standardized message packet, streamlining and decoupling robot development from any custom IMU interface code that might otherwise be necessary.

+Additionally, ROS defines datatypes and interfaces comprehensively, supporting most common [field types](https://docs.ros.org/en/humble/Concepts/Basic/About-Interfaces.html#field-types) with built-in type conversions.
+ROS also offers robust support for defining custom messages, and messages can be transmitted seamlessly across C, C++, and Python code.
+No more manual string scraping!

+So - ROS is an attractive option for building robots, but historically required a full Linux distribution running on a powerful host machine.
+With the development of [micro-ROS](https://micro.ros.org/docs/overview/features/), a ROS client implementation now exists for extremely resource constrained microcontrollers.
+It builds on an RTOS layer, and the MSDK provides an implementation that builds on FreeRTOS with future plans for Zephyr support.

 ## Installation and Setup

+One of the disadvantages of ROS is that it can be difficult to set up.
+To address this, the MSDK provides an installation script that can streamline the

 ### Requirements